quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

   $ yarn add --dev @quasar/app@next
   ```
 4) Follow the rest of the guide.
 You'll need to adapt to the breaking changes of the new versions of Vue Router, Vuex, Vue-i18n and any other vue plugin that you are using.
+5) Upgrade your other project dependencies (especially ESLint related ones).

 #### Option 2: Create a project